 RBC Wealth Management Financial Services Inc. (“RBC WMFS”) – Client Complaint Examination and Resolution Policy Overview

 The members of RBC believe that all of us—our clients and ourselves—stand to gain by being in contact, whether it’s to answer a question, solve a problem or share a success story.
 While we welcome any positive comments you have, it is equally important for us to know when you have a problem so we can resolve it and retain your confidence.
-At the same time, we use your feedback to continuously improve the quality of the products and services we provide to you and other RBC clients.
-Implementing policies that will treat all clients in an equitable and fair manner is integral to the way we do business.
+We use your feedback to continuously improve the quality of the products and services we provide to you and other RBC clients.
+In addition, it is important to us to implement policies that will treat all clients in an equitable and fair manner.

 • Written client complaints can be submitted by mail, fax or e-mail directly to the RBC Wealth Management Financial Services Inc. (“RBC WMFS”) VP & Regional Sales Manager or to the attention of the RBC DS Compliance Department at 155 Wellington Street West, P.O.
 Box 150, Toronto, Ontario, M5V 3K7.
 Verbal complaints will also be reviewed internally to determine any appropriate course of resolution.